a-chris/new.achris.me/src/index.md

 I believe that technology is meant to make people's lives easier, and as developers, it's our responsibility to achieve this goal.

-I'm available for small projects and collaboration, don't esitate to reach to me.
+Don't esitate to reach to me available for small projects and collaborations.

 ### My Journey
 <%= render 'timeline', timeline: site.metadata.timeline %>